 Striking old color example of the title page from Jansson's Atas Novus, first published in 1636.

 Marvelous ornate coat of arms.
-Title pages increasing are collected.
-Noteworthy cartographic historians including R.V.
-Tooley collected 16th-18th Century decorative title pages.
-A marvelous example in fine old color.
+Title pages are increasing collected.
+Noteworthy cartographic historians, including R.V.
+Tooley, collected 16th-18th Century decorative title pages.

 Jan Janssonius (also known as Johann or Jan Jansson or Janszoon) (1588-1664) was a renowned geographer and publisher of the seventeenth century, when the Dutch dominated map publishing in Europe.
 Born in Arnhem, Jan was first exposed to the trade via his father, who was also a bookseller and publisher.
 In 1612, Jan married the daughter of Jodocus Hondius, who was also a prominent mapmaker and seller.
 Jonssonius’ first maps date from 1616.